 8. Get a Hostelling International membership

 Hostels tend to be pricier in Japan as compared to other backpacking destinations like Europe and Southeast Asia.
-By securing an Hostelling International membership ahead of your trip, you will be able to save up to ¥600 yen per night at over 300 hostels throughout the country.
+By securing an Hostelling International membership online ahead of your trip, you will be able to save up to ¥600 yen per night at over 300 hostels throughout the country.

 9. Stick your thumb out